Build Your Path to Becoming a Speech-Language Pathologist (SLP)

 - Statistics: Acceptable courses include any college-level, standalone statistics course that is computational versus remedial, historical, or methodological in nature.

-- Social and Behavioral Science: Acceptable courses in social/behavioral sciences should include psychology, sociology, anthropology, or public health
+- Social and Behavioral Science: Acceptable courses in social/behavioral science should include psychology, sociology, anthropology, or public health.

 The combination of biological science, physical science, statistics, and social/behavioral science must equate to a minimum of 12 credits.
 Research methodology courses in communication sciences and disorders (CSD) may not be used to satisfy the statistics requirement.
 Courses in biological and physical science specifically related to communication sciences and disorders (CSD) may not be applied for certification purposes to this category unless the course fulfills a university requirement in one of these areas.
 In addition to transcript credit, applicants may be required by their graduate program to provide further evidence of meeting this requirement.